SumoLogic/sumologic-opentelemetry-node/README.md

 An all-in-one runner for node.js projects used to enable OpenTelemetry auto-instrumentation.

+It contains all supported detectors, propagators and auto-instrumentation plugins.

 ## Usage

 Instead of running your script like `node index.js`, do `npx @sumologic/opentelemetry-node index.js`.